dotnet/docs-mobile/docs/android/building-apps/build-properties.md

   the `System.IO.Stream` API because `Java.IO.IOException` may be thrown from `Stream.Read()` instead of `System.IO.IOException`.

-  `Java` is the exception propagation behavior in all releases of Xamarin.Android, including Xamarin.Android 13.0.

 - `System`: The original Java exception type is caught and wrapped in an appropriate .NET exception type.